4.5 564 Google reviews

 Psychiatrists are doctors specialising in diagnosing, treating, and managing mental health conditions like schizophrenia.
 They conduct comprehensive evaluations, prescribe medications, and provide therapy to alleviate symptoms and enhance functioning.

 Psychiatrists collaborate with other healthcare professionals to offer better care based on your needs.
-Reach out and talk to our Psychiatrists in Bangalore or Hyderabad.
+Reach out and talk to our Psychiatrists in Bangalore and Psychiatrists in Hyderabad.

 Occupational Therapists